ICIS price reporting for regional Feedstocks markets is unparalleled in its ability to keep you on top of the information you need.

 Insight and analysis of factors driving prices.

-Northwest European naphtha cargo spot prices fell marginally in the third quarter of 2016, in line with movements in upstream ICE Brent crude oil futures.
+Northwest European naphtha cargo spot prices rose steadily, hit a peak and then declined during the first quarter, in line with movements in upstream ICE Brent crude oil futures.

-European petrochemical demand for naphtha has been stable through the third quarter because of healthy cracker margins.
+European petrochemical demand for naphtha picked up in February because of healthy cracker margins and a narrowing naphtha-propane spread.

-The arbitrage window to Asia has been shut through almost all of the third quarter because of a narrow price spread between European and Asian naphtha cargoes, the same as in the second quarter.
+The arbitrage window to Asia, which had opened up in November, seemed to shut around early March.
+It had been shut through most of 2016 because of a narrow price spread between European and Asian naphtha cargoes.

-Low water levels on the Rhine river prevented barges carrying refined oil products from sailing fully loaded along the Amsterdam-Rotterdam-Antwerp-southern Germany route, with barges loaded at 60% of capacity in the Upper Rhine in mid September.
+Low water levels on the Rhine river prevented barges carrying refined oil products from sailing fully loaded along the Amsterdam-Rotterdam-Antwerp-southern Germany route, with barges loaded at 40-60% of capacity in the Upper Rhine in the first quarter.
 There were no major restrictions to barges travelling the Lower Rhine.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Feedstocks.